-Brady (NYS: BRC) came in under analysts' estimates last quarter but now has a chance to fix things.
-The company will unveil its latest earnings on Monday, Sept.
-12. Brady is an international manufacturer and marketer of identification solutions and products that identify and protect premises, products, and people.
+Brady (NYS: BRC) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
+The company will unveil its latest earnings on Friday.
+Brady is an international manufacturer and marketer of identification solutions and products that identify and protect premises, products, and people.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Brady, with five of eight rating it a hold.
+- Buy, sell, or hold?: Half of analysts think investors should stand pat on Brady while the remaining half rate the stock as a buy half of analysts think investors should stand pat on Brady.
 Analysts don't like Brady as much as competitor Checkpoint Systems overall.
-Two out of three rate Checkpoint Systems a buy, compared with three of eight for Brady.
-While analysts still rate the stock a hold, they are a little more optimistic about it compared with three months ago.
+Two out of three analysts rate Checkpoint Systems a buy compared to three of six for Brady.
+Wall Street has warmed to the stock over the past three months, with analysts increasing their endorsement from hold to moderate buy.

 What our community says:

-CAPS All-Stars are solidly backing the stock, with 92.6% granting it an "outperform" rating.
-The community at large backs the All-Stars, with 92.1% awarding it a rating of "outperform."
-Fools are bullish on Brady, though the message boards have been quiet lately, with only 41 posts in the past 30 days.
+CAPS All-Stars are solidly behind the stock with 96% giving it an outperform rating.
+The community at large backs the All-Stars with 93.3% awarding it a rating of outperform.
+Fools are bullish on Brady, though the message boards have been quiet lately with only 41 posts in the past 30 days.
 Despite the majority sentiment in favor of Brady, the stock has a middling CAPS rating of three out of five stars.